 12. oncological diseases;

-14. the child's fear of a specialist or devices;
+14. the child’s fear of the specialist or devices;

-The local neuropathologist must issue a certificate to parents stating that there are no contraindications for speech therapy massage.
+The local neurologist must issue parents a certificate stating that there are no contraindications for speech therapy massage.
 An experienced and qualified speech therapist will definitely require this document from parents.

-Carrying out exercises for speech correction in children is a serious action that requires special training of a specialist, parents and children.
+Carrying out exercises to correct speech in children is a serious action that requires special training of a specialist, parents and children.
 Therefore, it is important to know certain preparation rules.

-The preparation of a speech therapist before the session consists in drawing up an individual exercise plan for each child and observing sanitary and hygienic standards:
+The speech therapist’s preparation before the session consists of drawing up an individual exercise plan for each child and observing sanitary and hygienic standards:

 • clean individual clothing (gown or suit), medical gloves, mask;